 In Healthcare Predictive Analytics, Big Data Is Sometimes a Big Mess

-Successful Predictive Analytics in Healthcare: 4 Reasons Why Predictive Analytics Does Not Depend on Big Data
+Successful Predictive Analytics in Healthcare Does Not Depend on Big Data

-The key to successful predictive analytics implementation is rooted much more in upfront planning than harnessing big data.
-It actually begins well upstream of the predictor and implementation.
+The key to successful predictive analytics implementation is more rooted in upfront planning than in harnessing big data; It begins well upstream of the predictor and implementation, and includes four parts.

-First, it is essential to accurately model the workflow and detail the specific question at hand that you want the computer to address.
+First, healthcare organizations must accurately model the workflow and detail the specific questions they want the computer to address.

-Next, collect the necessary data specific to and characteristic of that problem space.
-Gathering data is often divided into three areas:
+Second, health systems need to collect the necessary data specific to and characteristic of the problems they are trying to solve.
+Gathering this data is often guided by three questions:

-The goal here is to stay specific to the original question at hand.
+The goal of this second step is to stay specific to a system’s original question.
 Using the computer to help with feature selection can be especially useful during this step.

-And finally–but perhaps most importantly—find the appropriate clinical group and environment to implement.
-Prediction should not be done for prediction sake.
-The not-so-obvious irony is that without having the proper framework in place, with willingness to intervene and context for meaningful use, prediction is really not very useful.
-In fact, it is often a waste of time and money.
+The final step, and perhaps the most important step, is finding the appropriate clinical group and environment for implementation.
+Without the proper framework in place, and without the willingness to intervene and give context for meaningful use, prediction is not useful; rather, it is often a waste of time and money.